-The National Football League (NFL) was formed in 1920 as the American Professional Football Association in 1920.
+The National Football League (NFL) was formed in 1920 as the American Professional Football Association.
 It adopted its current name in 1922.
 It had the pro football landscape all to itself until 1926 when the first of many challengers appeared to try and win the hearts and minds of fans.
-Indeed, roughly 10 other leagues formed in succeeding years to take on the NFL, most collapsing after only a few years.
+Indeed, roughly 10 other leagues formed in succeeding years to take on the NFL, most collapsing after only a few seasons.

 Like the AAFC, the fourth AFL was formed by a group of men who had been spurned in their attempts to get NFL expansion franchises.
 In 1960, their new league kicked off with eight teams: New York, Los Angeles, Denver, Buffalo, Boston, Oakland, Dallas, and Houston.

 The eight teams toughed it out, with only New York edging toward bankruptcy.
 New investors, though, were brought in to save that team and in 1966, the AFL merged with the NFL.
 They operated as two separate leagues until 1970 when they became one under the NFL banner.